JeremyMCastillo/Notes/Course Notes/UX-UI/Digital Design Creating Design Systems for Easier, Better & Faster Design.md

 1. [Material Design](https://material.io/design)
 2. [Salesforce Lightning Design System](https://www.lightningdesignsystem.com)
 3. [Shopify Polaris](https://polaris.shopify.com)
+# Creating Your Own Design System
+## Universal Patterns
+Components that all applications need: textd, forms, menus, buttons.
+These are a good starting point to start establishing the system.
+## Specific Patterns
+Patterns that set your application apart from others.
+How do you want the feel of your application to differ from others?
+For [[jeremycastillo.net]] I wanted the website to feel professional and comfortable to look at.
+For that reason, my Design System would include my natural tone color palette.
 # Questions
 1. How do you practically enforce a Design System?
 What is to stop a developer from overlooking, ignoring, or misunderstanding the system?
 Sure the argument could be made that a disregarded system needs improvement, but what are the preventative measures a designer could put into place to avoid deviations from the system?
 	1. Possibly the key to making sure a Design System is properly implemented is by making it as simple and concise as possible.